A

 sense arguments suggest that the original sea-hunters of the Norwegian

 coast came from the east, via arctic Norway.
-Once the sea-hunters were
+See MAP 2 which shows how

 interested in the beginnings.
 If we consider the beginnings, that is

-reasons to believe that
+There are many reasons to believe that

-something that is unnatural to humans easily.
+easily.
 There had to be strong

 pressures forcing boat people to take into open ocean waves.
 Such